NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installation_windows.md

 Finally, run FRET:

 ```
-npm start #(or npm start --sandbox, if you encounter issues with Ubuntu 22.04 LTS or later)
+npm start #(or npm start --no-sandbox, if you encounter issues with Ubuntu 22.04 LTS or later)
 ```

 To install optional dependencies ( [NuSMV](http://nusmv.fbk.eu/),